mbhutton/jumpflowy/README.md

   - Try typing these in the console:
     - `WF.rootItem().getNumDescendants()`
     - `zoomed = jumpflowy.nursery.getZoomedNode(); jumpflowy.nodeToPlainTextName(zoomed);`
-- Create and add your own user script using Tampermonkey, optionally using one of the example scripts as a starting point.

-#### From within your own user script

-The easiest way to build your own features on top of JumpFlowy is to write your own Tampermonkey user script, and *@require* the full `jumpflowy.user.js` script.
-See the user scripts in the [examples](https://github.com/mbhutton/jumpflowy/tree/master/examples) folder.

 #### As a UMD (Universal Module Definition) module